General information and occurrence

 Table 1 shows resources and the state of development and exploration of kaolin raw materials in Poland.

-The economic resources declined by 0.29 million tonnes in the result of the output and amounted to 45.37 million tonnes in 2020 which accounts for 85% of the anticipated economic resources of exploited deposits.
+The economic resources declined by 0.32 million tonnes (by 0.69%) due to the output and amounted to 45.05 million tonnes in 2021 which accounts for 85% of the anticipated economic resources of exploited deposits.

 The figure given below shows changes in domestic resources and production of kaolin in Poland in the years 1989-2021.